His Heart Belongs to DADA?

 Maybe not immediately, but I was sure that another collection of the sort of cumulative maybe-clues such as the ones we had been getting all along were likely to see Snape doing yet another stint as JK Rowling’s favorite red herring.

 Well, it didn’t really work out like that, did it?
-If anything, Harry got his nose rapidly put out of joint by suddenly no longer finding himself the star pupil — as he was under Lupin and Moody — or alternate instructor of the DADA class, as he had been under Umbridge.
-(I wonder if he realized that this was probably exactly how Hermione now felt in Potions?)
+If anything, Harry got his nose rapidly put out of joint by suddenly no longer finding himself the star pupil — as he was under Lupin and Moody — or as covert alternate instructor of the DADA class, as he had been under Umbridge.
+(I wonder if he ever realized that this was probably exactly how Hermione now felt in Potions?)

 It was just as well that I wasn’t completely convinced of my own infallibility on this issue, (and I would have been a fool to have been so.
 My average is about 1 correct theory out of 3, with no certainty of which theory was going to turn out to be correct one).
 But I allowed that this time there might be some fire to go with all that smoke.
 Not that it would necessarily signify what Harry might think it did.